polarfire-soc/polarfire-soc-documentation/demo-guides/mpfs-dma-benchmarking.md

 The drop off in performance at &#8776; 0.512MB is due to the cache becoming full, as the PDMA can transfer data faster than the cache can clear data from DDR memory.
 More cache space can be allocated to the L2-Cache using the MSS Configurator.

-For a full discussion of the impact of the L2-Cache configuration on the performance of Cached DDR see the following section, [Source: Cached DDR, Destination: Cached DDR](#source-cached-ddr-destination-cached-ddr).
+For a full discussion of the impact of the L2-Cache configuration on the performance of Cached DDR see the following section, [Appendix 1: Impact on L2 Cache configuration](#appendix-1-impact-on-l2-cache-configuration).

 | Executing From:      | L2-LIM | Scratchpad | Cached DDR | L2-LIM  Force Order | Scratchpad + Force Order | Cached DDR + Force Order |
 | :------------------- | :----- | :--------- | :--------- | :------------------ | :----------------------- | :----------------------- |